apify/crawlee/README.md

     export to formats like JSON, JSONL, CSV, XML, Excel or HTML.
     The data is stored on a local filesystem or in the Apify Cloud.
-    Datasets are useful for storing and sharing large tabular crawling results, such as a list of products or real estate offers.
+    Datasets are useful for storing and sharing large tabular crawling results, such as a list of products from an online store or real estate offers.
   </li>
   <li>
     <a href="https://sdk.apify.com/docs/api/keyvaluestore"><code>KeyValueStore</code></a>